 - All associations between objects and properties have been migrated (or integrated).

 - All physical data has been imported, such as data stored in physical files or folders.

 Data is the most important asset that any business could have.
 It’s crucial to ensure that all of your data is transferred to your CRM securely. , Lost data can severely harm a business, so make sure to handle the CRM migration process with care.
-By following the correct steps you can migrate all of your crucial data safely and ensure that your CRM is fully up to data with all your necessary information.
+By following the correct steps you can migrate all of your crucial data safely and ensure that your CRM is fully up to date with all your necessary information.